Repository for Germinal Choice: Recipients

-As with the Repository's criteria to accept sperm donors, its criteria for women to receive sperm from the bank were not as high as initially reported.
+As with the repository's criteria to accept sperm donors, its criteria for women to receive sperm from the bank were not as high as initially reported.
 Rumors that women were required to be members of Mensa were false; in fact, women did not need to meet any particular intellectual requirement.
 Essentially, any woman who was married, in good health, and not homosexual was accepted; the only women reported to have been refused sperm were "one [woman] who took lithium, [and] another who was obese and diabetic."

 Outcomes

 Graham's original intention was to monitor the outcomes of children produced through the bank's sperm, and he asked families using the bank's sperm to agree to periodic surveys; however, most recipients showed no interest in sharing information on their children once the procedure was over, and when he sent out a survey to recipient families in the early 1990s, few families responded.
-Two women who claimed to have been the recipients of Repository sperm and to have raised children born of that sperm responded anonymously to a series of articles in Slate in 2001.
+Two women who claimed to have been the recipients of repository sperm and to have raised children born of that sperm responded anonymously to a series of articles in Slate in 2001.
 Both stated that their children were extremely intelligent and healthy.

 A later segment of the same Slate article reported on the highlights of the lives of fifteen of the resultant children.
 Of the fifteen, six reportedly had 4.0 GPAs and two were reported to be "artistically precocious".
-Still others were reported to be "geniuses" and "whizzes" at various disciplines.
+One child was reported by his parents as a "math-science genius" and another as a "musical whiz".
 All the children contacted by Slate were in good health, except one, who had what his mother described as a "developmental disability".